BrunoSlamek/Data_Science/README.md

   Projetos;

 - Simple data analisys from netflix 2008 to 2019: https://bit.ly/3lDBvXQ
-- Data analisys from crime in boston: https://bit.ly/33UlQwX
+- Data analisys from crime in boston 2015 to 2018: https://bit.ly/33UlQwX